New Medicare Telehealth Rules: Key Changes and Practical Workarounds

 Proper documentation is vital to ensure compliance and to safeguard both providers and patients.
 Beyond noting that an in-person visit may be impractical, it is important to document the clinical reasoning behind this decision.
 According to the CY 2022 CMS PFS final rule, this detailed documentation should include:

-By thoroughly recording these factors, providers can justify exceptions to the in-person visit requirement for both established and new patients while mitigating audit risks.
+By thoroughly recording these factors, providers can justify exceptions to the in-person visit requirement for established patients while mitigating audit risks.

 Next Steps for Providers